1

 • Paid annual renewal fees for Idaho State Bar

-The State of Idaho offers a robust compensation package.
-For a summary of benefits click here.
+The State of Idaho offers a robust compensation package, for a summary of benefits click here.

-The State Appellate Public Defender is also a qualifying employer for the purposes of the Public Service Loan Forgiveness Program.
+The State Appellate Public Defender is a qualifying employer for the purposes of the Public Service Loan Forgiveness Program.

 WHY BOISE, IDAHO?

 Boise, Idaho consistently ranks high in quality of life and offers a balance of urban amenities and outdoor activities.
 The city has a vibrant culture with music festivals and a growing food scene.
 Recreational opportunities such as fly-fishing, biking, skiing, kayaking, and hiking are all within close proximity.
-The Boise Greenbelt, a 25-mile-long path along the Boise River, is a favorite for walking, running, and biking.
+The Boise Greenbelt, a 25-mile-long path along the Boise River, is a favorite for walking, running and biking.
 Known for its friendly and welcoming community, Boise is a great place to start a new chapter in life.

 ARE YOU READY TO APPLY?